Scribal abbreviation: Middle English

+In Middle English, the word the (written þe) was frequently abbreviated as þͤ, a þ (thorn) with a small e written as a diacritic.
+Similarly, the word that was abbreviated to þͭ, a þ with a small t written as a diacritic.
+During the latter Middle English and Early Modern English periods, the thorn in its common script, or cursive, form came to resemble a y shape.
+With the arrival of movable type printing, the substitution of y for þ became ubiquitous, leading to the common "ye", as in 'Ye Olde Curiositie Shoppe'.
+(One major reason for this was that y existed in the printer's types that William Caxton and his contemporaries imported from Belgium and the Netherlands, while þ did not.)

 Forms

 The abbreviations were not constant but changed from region to region.
 Scribal abbreviations increased in usage and reached their height in the Carolingian Renaissance (8th to 10th centuries).
 The most common abbreviations, called notae communes, were used across most of Europe, but others appeared in certain regions.
 In legal documents, legal abbreviations, called notae juris, appear but also capricious abbreviations, which scribes manufactured ad hoc to avoid repeating names and places in a given document.

 Scribal abbreviations can be found in epigraphy, sacred and legal manuscripts, written in Latin or in a vernacular tongue (but less frequently and with fewer abbreviations), either calligraphically or not.

 In epigraphy, common abbreviations were comprehended in two observed classes: